livestorm/hiring-frontend-test/README.md

 The attendees list can be filtered in 3 different segments:

 - `All attendees` segment: show all attendees
-- `Potential prospects` segment: display only attendees with more than 50% attendance rate
+- `Potential prospects` segment: display only attendees with more than 50% attendance rate (a trending up icon is displayed next to the attendees name which checks this condition)
 - `From Japan` segment: display only attendees from Japan

 ## API